 2. Distract Yourself

 Distracting yourself is one of the several effective ways to deal with alcohol cravings.
 An easy way to do this is to switch your focus to another activity.
-For example, instead of having a drink when watching television, get up and do something else, such as going for a walk, taking up a new hob, or calling/texting a friend.
+For example, instead of having a drink when watching television, get up and do something else, such as going for a walk, taking up a new hobby, or calling/texting a friend.
 Taking part in alcohol-free activities can take your mind off alcohol and build healthy habits.

 3. Meditation

 Another effective way to manage alcohol cravings is through meditation.
-Practicing meditation regularly can help alcohol dependence recovery bringing your attention back to the present moment in a calming and non-judgmental way.
+Practicing meditation regularly can help alcohol dependence recovery by bringing your attention back to the present moment in a calming and non-judgmental way.
 This allows you to be present with uncomfortable thoughts, emotions, and physical sensations without running away from them through alcohol use or other unhealthy coping mechanisms.

 4. Drink Refusal